wikimedia/eventgate/README.md

 use the defaults, all of your events should have a $schema field set to a resolvable schema URI.

+EventValidator always supports draft-07 JSONSchemas (via AJV).
+It also supports additional JSONSchemas, defaulting to also supporting draft-04.
+If you need to modify or change this, you can override the `metaSchemas` array option to the EventValidator constructor.

 ## Streams
 A 'stream' here refers to the destination name of an event.
 It is closely related to Kafka's concept of a topic.
 Much of the time a stream might correspond 1:1 with